TransUnion Employment Credit Report

 A tax collector, unless you have a payment agreement already in place or the information was subpoenaed.
 It is unclear if a tax collector can pull your credit report once it has obtained a tax lien, however.

 Someone requests your report to use it as evidence against you in a divorce, criminal, personal injury, or other non-credit lawsuit or proceeding.

-A landlord attempting to collect past-due rent, unless the landlord has obtained a judgment against you.
+A landlord is attempting to collect past-due rent unless the landlord has obtained a judgment against you.

 A credit card company pulls your report, but you were only an authorized user -- not an obligor -- that account.